Subscription Payment Failed

 The amount that we tried to charge for this payment.
 Decimal value sent as a string.

-A URL of the ‘Cancellation’ page.
-See the documentation for update / cancellation URLs.
+A URL of the ‘Cancel Subscription’ page.
+See this documentation on cancelation URLs.
 You should store this URL along with the subscribed customer in your database.

 The checkout id of the order created.